redis/redis-doc/topics/sentinel.md

 The other options are described in the rest of this document and documented in the example sentinel.conf file shipped with the Redis distribution.

+All the configuration parameters can be modified at runtime using the `SENTINEL` command.
+See the **Reconfiguring Sentinel at runtime** section for more information.

 SDOWN and ODOWN
 ---